anthonyronda/rag-entity-component-demo/README.md

 All rights reserved to this research!
 However you are always allowed to create forks and experiment with new types

+## How can it help me

+Create serializable data (example: JSON/XML) from disorganized gameplay design notes, a wiki, or a different product (example: turn a TTRPG into a video game using only a PDF).
+Unity, UE, and others (Foundry VTT/Alchemy) can all serialize JSON into game entities with little to no coding

 ## What does it do

 1. Given a source (examples: wiki site, PDF), break it down into chunks based off some simple rules, and